An analysis of the stationary operation of atomic clocks: Estimation theory

 \section{Estimation theory}

-An estimation theory studies strategies how to estimate an unknown physical parameter $\varphi$ based on a data collected from a single or multiple measurements.
-In the classical estimation theory there is usually a one to one correspondence between ideal measurement and the unknown.
+Estimation theory studies strategies how to estimate an unknown physical parameter $\varphi$ based on a data collected from a single or multiple measurements.
+In the classical estimation theory there is usually a one to one correspondence between an ideal measurement and the unknown.
 The problem is then to decrease a measurement error using large data sets.
 Our exposition of the estimation theory would be directed towards application in atomic clocks.
-A reader can find a general reference in e.g. \cite{Deutsch}, \cite{Berger}.
+Reader can find a general reference in e.g. \cite{Deutsch}, \cite{Berger}.

-We examine strategies to estimate a parameter $\varphi \in \mathbb{R}$ based on a measurement outcome $\alpha$.
-We assume that the space of outcomes, $\mathcal M$, is a probability space equipped with a measure $\mathrm{d} \alpha$.
-Measurement outcomes $\alpha(\varphi)$ are a family of random variables with probability distributions $p(\alpha|\varphi)$; a conditional probability distribution of an outcome $\alpha$ given $\varphi$.
+We examine strategies to estimate a parameter $\varphi \in \mathbb{R}$ based on a measurement outcome $\mu$.
+The space of outcomes, $\mathcal M$, is a probability space equipped with a measure $\mathrm{d} \mu$, and a probability distribution $p(\mu| \varphi)$ encodes the probability of an outcome $\mu$ for a given $\varphi$.
 The estimation strategy is then defined by an estimator $\Phi$.
-Upon a measurement outcome $\alpha$ a guess $\Phi(\alpha)$ is made. $\Phi$ is a function from the space of outcomes to real numbers.
+Upon a measurement outcome $\mu$ a guess $\Phi(\mu)$ is made. $\Phi$ is a function from the space of outcomes to real numbers.